smussenden/data-journalism-19-spring/sessions/02/02-Homework-Assigned/A-excel-assignment-1-key.md

 To do this analysis, add new columns or rows as needed to derive the correct answers.

-1. Which state has the second highest percentage of people covered by Medicare?
+1. Which state has the third highest percentage of people covered by Medicare?
 What's your best educated guess for why this might be?
+**Florida.
+Has lots of old people.
+Updated question from second to third**.

 2. Which state has the highest percentage of uninsured people?
 What's your best educated guess for why this state has the highest percentage?
 Where does Maryland rank?
+**Texas.
+Think it's because it didn't expand access after implementation of Obamacare, but need to check**.

 3. How many people in the United States have insurance from any source?
 How many are not covered at all?
+**It's possible to get different answers depending on how you calculate it.

+* Total Insured Way A (Total Column I - Total Column H)	292.3 million
+* Total Insured Way B	(Total Column C - Total Column G) 291.6 million
+* Total Uninsured Way A	(Total Column H) 28.05 million
+* Total Uninsured Way B	(Total Column I - Total Sum Column C - Column G) 28.72**

 4. How many people in the United States have "Other Public" insurance?
 There are several states that have "N/A" as a value under "Other Public."
 Explain the significance of these N/A values, and say how you think they will affect your ability to create totals from this column.
+**5.53 million.
+Remember: these are estimates.
+According to the documentation, "estimates with relative standard errors greater than 30% are not provided."
+Excel allows you to total these, but any total you get will be an estimate.
+Possibly hundreds of thousands of missing people here.**

 5. Create a column with a formula for each state to add up all of the original columns except for "Total", and then subtract the Total.
 In a perfect world, each of these values should be 0.
 How many states add up to something other than 0?
 What's your best educated guess for why some don't result in 0, especially those that are much, much larger than 0.
 Is there a pattern you can see?
+**35 states have a non-zero value.
+Most of these are off by 100, indicating that this is the result of a rounding error in each category.
+The biggest ones all have N/A in "Other Public", which indicates that they are factored into the computed Total column, even though they are missing in Other Public.**
 6. What percentage of people in the U.S. are not covered by insurance?
+**8.76 percent or just under 1 in 10**.
 7. It's February 2017.
 This data set detailing insurance coverage sources by state in 2016 was just released, and you are a reporter for the New York Times, writing a story about national trends in health insurance coverage.
 What's the most interesting lede you can write that is supported by your analysis?
 Feel free to do additional analysis beyond the questions listed above if you like.
+**A decade after the expansion of health insurance under the Affordable Care Act, about 10 percent of people in the U.S. still don't have health insurance, according to new health care data released Tuesday, with the highest levels of uninsured in states like Texas that didn't expand health care access for poor people under the new law.**
 8. Now imagine the same scenario, but you are a reporter for the Baltimore Sun, writing a similar story for an audience of Marylanders.
 What's the most interesting lede you can write?
+**A decade after the expansion of health care under the Affordable Care Act, about six percent of Marylanders are still uninsured, lower than the national average, according to new health care data released Tuesday.**

 ## You're done!